We are committed to helping you find your professional calling—that’s why we offer liberal arts & professional studies programs.

 Building on the broad foundations of the Liberal Studies major, studies are concentrated in Music Theory, Aural Skills, Music History: Classical Period to Modernity, and 3 additional units pursuant to your passion.

-Drawing on the foundation of the Humanities and Fine Arts core, this emphasis is composed of Music Theory 1 and 2, two courses on Music History, an upper division elective of your choice, and an Applied Music course.
+Drawing on the foundation of the Liberal Arts core, this emphasis is composed of Music Theory 1 and 2, two courses on Music History, an upper division elective of your choice, and an Applied Music course.

 Expand your skill set through a study of ballet, jazz, modern dance, tap dance, and acting, along with basic principles of learning theory and motor control as they apply to motor performance, aural skills, applied music and a practicum course.